Do you make New Year’s resolutions you intend to keep? Same.

 Many of us borrow too much by putting everything on our credit cards.
 We are often surprised by how fast our debt balances grow.
 We shouldn’t be, as the higher interest charges on our cards keep the balances growing fast.

 Saying you will reduce your debt to zero is a great goal but may be difficult and unreasonable.
 Instead, plan to make a specific monthly amount that you can reasonably handle to lower the balance, even if it takes longer than a year.
+Becoming debt-free can be your long-term goal, but first tackle credit card debt balances.

 There are two popular ways to pay down debt.
 The Snowball method, where you tackle the smallest debt balances first, is often preferable for many.
 Small wins provide a psychological boost.
 The alternative often referred to as the Avalanche method, is better for others.
 There, you are reducing the debt carrying the highest annual percentage rate first and incredibly desirable when you have high card balances.